bhauman/spell-spec/README.md

 mishaps. `spell-spec` can provide valuable feedback for these situations.

-The behavior in the library is an evolution of the library [strictly-specking](https://github.com/bhauman/strictly-specking), which I wrote to validate the complex configuration of [figwheel](https://github.com/bhauman/lein-figwheel).
+This library is an evolution of the library [strictly-specking](https://github.com/bhauman/strictly-specking), which I wrote to validate the complex configuration of [figwheel](https://github.com/bhauman/lein-figwheel).